+'''

+has not yet been updated after the creation of this

+smRunTable entry."

+DEFVAL { '000000000000000'H }

+::= { smRunEntry 13 }

 -- Notifications.
-The definition of smTraps makes notification -- registrations reversible (see STD 58, RFC 2578).
+The definition of smTraps makes notification

+-- registrations reversible (see STD 58, RFC 2578).

 smTraps OBJECT IDENTIFIER ::= { smNotifications 0 }

 smScriptAbort NOTIFICATION-TYPE

 OBJECTS { smRunExitCode, smRunEndTime, smRunError }

 STATUS

 current

 DESCRIPTION

 "This notification is generated whenever a running script

 terminates with an smRunExitCode unequal to 'noError'."

 ::= { smTraps 1 }

 smScriptResult NOTIFICATION-TYPE

-OBJECTS { smRunResult }
+{\tt OBJECTS} \qquad \{ \texttt{ smRunResult } \}

 STATUS

 current

 DESCRIPTION

 "This notification can be used by scripts to notify other

-management applications about script results.
-It can be
+management applications about results produced by the

-used to notify managers about a script result.
+script.

 This notification is not automatically generated by the

-script MIB implementation.
+Script MIB implementation.
 It is the responsibility of

 the executing script to emit this notification where it

 is appropriate to do so."

 ::= { smTraps 2 }

+smScriptException NOTIFICATION-TYPE

+OBJECTS { smRunError }

+current

+STATUS

+DESCRIPTION

+"This notification can be used by scripts to notify other

+management applications about script errors.

+This notification is not automatically generated by the

+Script MIB implementation.
+It is the responsibility of

+the executing script or the runtime system to emit this

+notification where it is appropriate to do so."

+::= { smTraps 3 }

 -- conformance information

-smCompliances OBJECT IDENTIFIER ::= { smConformance 1 }

-smGroups OBJECT IDENTIFIER ::= { smConformance 2 }

 '''

 '''

+smCompliances OBJECT IDENTIFIER ::= { smConformance 1 }

+OBJECT IDENTIFIER ::= { smConformance 2 }

+smGroups

 -- compliance statements

-smCompliance MODULE-COMPLIANCE
+smCompliance2 MODULE-COMPLIANCE

 STATUS current

 DESCRIPTION

 "The compliance statement for SNMP entities which implement

-the script MIB."
+the Script MIB."

 -- this module

-MODULE

 MANDATORY-GROUPS {

-smLanguageGroup, smScriptGroup, smLaunchGroup, smRunGroup

-}
+smLanguageGroup, smScriptGroup2, smLaunchGroup2,

+smRunGroup2, smNotificationsGroup2

 GROUP smCodeGroup

 DESCRIPTION

 "The smCodeGroup is mandatory only for those implementations

 that support the downloading of scripts via SNMP."

 OBJECT smScriptSource

 MIN-ACCESS read-only

 DESCRIPTION

 "The smScriptSource object is read-only for implementations

 that are not able to download script code from a URL."

+OBJECT smCodeText

+DESCRIPTION

+"A compliant implementation need only support write access to

+the smCodeText object only during row creation."

 OBJECT smLaunchArgument

 DESCRIPTION

 "A compliant implementation has to support a minimum size

 for smLaunchArgument of 255 octets."

 OBJECT smRunArgument

 DESCRIPTION

 "A compliant implementation has to support a minimum size

 for smRunArgument of 255 octets."

 OBJECT smRunResult

 DESCRIPTION

 "A compliant implementation has to support a minimum size

 for smRunResult of 255 octets."

 OBJECT smRunState

 DESCRIPTION

 "A compliant implementation does not have to support script

 suspension and the smRunState 'suspended'.
 Such an

 implementation will change into the 'suspending' state

 when the smRunControl is set to 'suspend' and remain in this

 state until smRunControl is set to 'resume' or the script

 terminates."

+'''

+'''

-::= { smCompliances 1 }
+::= { smCompliances 2 }

 smLanguageGroup OBJECT-GROUP

 OBJECTS {

-smLangLanguage,

-smLangVersion,
+smLangLanguage, smLangVersion,

-smLangVendor,

-smLangRevision,
+smLangVendor, smLangRevision,

-'''

-'''

-smLangDescr,

-smExtsnExtension,
+smLangDescr, smExtsnExtension,

-smExtsnVersion,

-smExtsnVendor,
+smExtsnVersion, smExtsnVendor,

-smExtsnRevision,

-smExtsnDescr
+smExtsnRevision, smExtsnDescr

-}

 STATUS

 current

 DESCRIPTION

 "A collection of objects providing information about the

 capabilities of the scripting engine."

 ::= { smGroups 1 }

-smScriptGroup OBJECT-GROUP
+smScriptGroup2 OBJECT-GROUP

 OBJECTS {

-smScriptDescr,

-smScriptLanguage,
+smScriptDescr, smScriptLanguage,

-smScriptSource,

-smScriptAdminStatus,
+smScriptSource, smScriptAdminStatus,

-smScriptOperStatus,

-smScriptStorageType,
+smScriptOperStatus, smScriptStorageType,

-smScriptRowStatus

-}
+smScriptRowStatus, smScriptError,

+smScriptLastChange

 STATUS

 current

 DESCRIPTION

 "A collection of objects providing information about

 installed scripts."

-::= { smGroups 2 }
+::= { smGroups 7 }

 smCodeGroup OBJECT-GROUP

 OBJECTS {

-smCodeText,

-smCodeRowStatus
+smCodeText, smCodeRowStatus

-}

 STATUS

 current

 DESCRIPTION

 "A collection of objects used to download or modify scripts

 by using SNMP set requests."

 ::= { smGroups 3 }

-smLaunchGroup OBJECT-GROUP
+smLaunchGroup2 OBJECT-GROUP

 OBJECTS {

-smLaunchScriptOwner,

-smLaunchScriptName,
+smLaunchScriptOwner, smLaunchScriptName,

-smLaunchArgument,

-smLaunchMaxRunning,
+smLaunchArgument, smLaunchMaxRunning,

-smLaunchMaxCompleted,

-smLaunchLifeTime,
+smLaunchMaxCompleted, smLaunchLifeTime,

+smLaunchExpireTime, smLaunchStart,

+smLaunchControl, smLaunchAdminStatus,

+smLaunchOperStatus, smLaunchRunIndexNext,

 '''